 Night Site Partners

-Every evening, volunteers from Room at the Inn’s partners transport our clients to their congregation, where they provide an evening meal, companionship and a safe place to sleep.
+Every evening, volunteers from Room at the Inn’s interfaith congregations transport our clients to their congregation, where they provide an evening meal, companionship, and a safe place to sleep.
 In the morning, they provide breakfast and transportation back to the location in Bridgeton.
 This generous outreach by our partner congregations allows Room at the Inn to operate efficiently.

 Room at the Inn gives caring people a chance to help someone directly.